cloudify-cosmo/docs.getcloudify.org/content/composer/adding-resources.md

 The file appears in the folder to which it was added.

 ### Deleting Folders and Files

+{{% gsWarning title="Warning" %}}
+Before you delete a folder, it is recommended that you click the arrow next to the folder name to identify the files within it.
+{{% /gsWarning %}}

 1. Hover your cursor over the name of the folder or file that you want to delete, then click the **X** that appears beside it.
 2. Click **Yes** on the confirmation prompt.<br>